NithSelv/ECE496_Design_Project/README.md

 - (HIGH PRIORITY) Add a test for memory leaks
 - (HIGH PRIORITY) Server can scrape metrics from JITServer and store them in the `Metrics_Database` object
 - (MEDIUM PRIORITY) Server should use less dynamically memory allocation and more static allocation (Http_Request and Http_Response) to avoid potential deallocation issues
-- (MEDIUM PRIORITY) Server should use a map for the metrics to enable faster lookup -> Binary Search
+- (MEDIUM PRIORITY) Server should use a map for the `Metrics_Database` to enable faster lookup -> Binary Search
 - (LOW PRIORITY) (Additional Feature) Respond to liveliness props (i.e make sure the server can respond to requests that are used to check if the server is active)
 - (LOW PRIORITY) Remove check for User-Agent